 The system consists of four specialized agents:

-Transforms the user topic into a structured research outline.
+Responsible for transforming the input topic into a structured research plan:

 The system uses a shared state object: